ctlab/metafast/README.md

 To run MetaFast you need to have JRE 1.6 or higher installed and only one script (`metafast.sh`, `metafast.bat` or `metafast.jar`).

-You can download it from the last stable release in the GitHub <a href="https://github.com/ctlab/metafast/releases">'Releases' section</a>.
+You can download it from the last stable release in the GitHub ['Releases' section](https://github.com/ctlab/metafast/releases).

 * For *Linux* and *Mac OS*: download `metafast.sh`, run the command `chmod a+x metafast.sh`, then run `./metafast.sh` from the command line.
 * For *Windows*: download `metafast.bat` and run it from the command line.